rydmike/flex_color_scheme/README.md

 ## Themes Playground

-The side menu in the default example is actually made for and used in the last example 5 in the tutorial.
+The side menu in the default example is actually made for and used in the last example in the tutorial.
 The final example doubles as an interactive **Themes Playground** application.
-There the menu options actually have their indicated functionality.

 The **Themes Playground** is useful as a tool to find themes and settings you prefer, or just use it to figure out what you can do with